-Dental clinic compliance with the Privacy Impact Assessment regulatory statutes in Alberta can be challenging.
-Maintaining private records of dental patients is a heavy responsibility.
+Dental clinic compliance with PIA dental regulatory statutes in Alberta can be challenging.
+Maintaining private records of dental patients is a heavy responsibility,

 The appropriate collection, use, and disclosure of confidential information are critical to maintaining privacy for the patients who choose to place trust in your practice.
 A strong emphasis on data security is necessary to maintain that trust.

 Are you are concerned about meeting regulatory compliance?

 Do you wish to establish security practices that allow your patients to feel safe and secure?

 Data custodians such as dentists are required to prove their digital infrastructure is secure with a Privacy Impact Assessment (PIA).

 A dental PIA is an audit of your internal processes within your dental clinic that defines how you identify and mitigate cybersecurity risks.